 Margery D. Rosen, author of Seven Secrets of a Happy Marriage, a book based on her Ladies’ Home Journal column, Can this Marriage be Saved?, interviewed hundreds of couples whose marriages were in distress and appeared hopeless.

-“The book is a compilation of columns over the years as well as information from social scientists to help couples have hope,” Rosen said.
+“The book is a compilation of columns over the years as well as information from social scientists to help couples have hope,” Rosen says.
 “All of the stories are true.
 I actually interviewed husbands, wives and their therapists.
 Interestingly, the main topics for couples in the 1950s and 60s are the same struggles couples deal with today.
 While the specifics of the story change from month to month, the circumstances that can shake the foundation of a marriage remain the same.”

-Below is a taste of the wisdom imparted from couples who made their marriage work under very difficult circumstances.
+Below is a taste of the wisdom from couples who made their marriage work under very difficult circumstances.

-“It takes courage to face marital problems head on,” Rosen said.
+“It takes courage to face marital problems head on,” Rosen says.
 “Can this Marriage Be Saved? proves that both partners can transform their actions and reactions.
 That openness and ability to change brings them a giant step closer to where they both want to be.”